 At first your child will focus on the way you speak.
 Then gradually, he or she will become aware of individual syllables, words and sentences.

-According to the American Speech-Language-Hearing Association, the American Academy of Pediatrics (AAP) and the U.S. Department of Health and Human Services, you can help your child develop language skills with these steps:
+According to the American Speech-Language-Hearing Association and the American Academy of Pediatrics (AAP), you can help your child develop language skills with these steps:

 - Talk about what you are doing.
 For example, say, "Let's eat some carrots" or "We're going to the store."